chmarz/API-guidelines/CONTRIBUTING.md

 ## Creating issues
 - You can [create an issue][new-issue], but before doing that please read the bullets below and include as many details as possible.
 - Perform a [cursory search][issue-search] to see if a similar issue has already been submitted.
-- Reference the version of the Microsoft REST API Guidelines you are using.
+- Reference the version of the BCD REST API Guidelines you are using.
 - Include the guidance you expected and other places you've seen that guidance, e.g. [White House Web API Standards][white-house-api-guidelines].
 - Include sample requests and responses whenever possible.

 ### Related repositories
-This is the repository for Microsoft REST API Guidelines documentation only.
+This is the repository for BCD REST API Guidelines documentation only.
 Please ensure that you are opening issues in the right repository.

 ## Recommended setup for contributing
 - Fork this repository on GitHub